 - Click on Certificates & secrets and then click on + New client secret.

-Store the client ID, client secret and tenant ID in a variable.
+- Store the client ID, client secret, and tenant ID in

 $clientid = "30ccc130-1613-4a09-8c6f-78hhsjbjekk1"